-Also unlike other casino banking methods, payments made using PayForIt aren’t actually handled by PayForIt.
-Unlike PayPal, Skrill, PaySafeCard or Zimpler, PayForIt isn’t a company, but rather the mechanism that casinos can use to directly take payments from your phone.
+Also unlike other casino banking methods, payments made using PayForIt aren’t actually handled by PayForIt, nor by a PayForIt mobile casino.
+Another difference among PayForIt PayPal, PaysafeCard, Zimpler and all other depositing services is the fact that PayForIt isn’t a company.
+It's just the mechanism that casinos use to directly take payments from your phone.
 Your payment will be handled by an accredited intermediary, but even so, PayForIt deposits are still much speedier than other options.

 There are a number of steps and a number of important players in PayForIt deposits.
 The first is obviously you, the player, who wants to enjoy great mobile slots and casino games as soon as possible.
 So you head to…

-Not all casino’s accept deposits via PayForIt phone payments, but an increasing number do, and more and more it’s seen as a must have option for mobile casinos.
+Where can I use PayForIt, you ask?
+It's true that not all casinos accept PayForIt deposits, but an increasing number do, seeing that it pays to be a PayForIt online casino.
 You’ll be able to quickly see if a casino offers mobile billing options even before signing up, and should find it under banking/cashier when you’re ready to make a deposit.
-Casinos can’t process the deposits on their own, so they call on…
+But casinos can’t process the deposits on their own, so they call on…

 The only party involved who knows if you have credit on your phone, or can charge your phone bill is the network provider (often referred to as the carrier) which you use.
-Whether you’re with T-Mobile, O2, Orange or Vodaphone, most major UK providers allow PayForIt payments, and should allow your deposits to go through in no time.
+For users of PayForIt O2, T-Mobile, Orange, Vodaphone and other major UK providers are all good options that should allow your PayForIt payments to go through in no time.

 It's actually the major network providers who came together in the first place to create PayForIt, as they saw the space for easy, relatively low value mobile payments, and knew they could provide them.

-Just like with any other depositing option, you’ll find PayForIt in the banking/cashier section of the casino you’re playing at (though you might find it under another guise, like ‘Pay by Phone’, ‘SMS Deposits’ or ‘Boku’, among others).
+PayForIt casino sites have this payment method listed in the banking/cashier section, just like with any other depositing option.
+If you don't see it, don't worry.
+You might find it under the guise of ‘Pay by Phone’, ‘SMS Deposits’ or ‘Boku’, among others.
 Simply select this option, and you’ll be taken to the PayForIt deposits page.

 Decide how much you want to deposit (usually limited to £10 per transaction, or £30 per day) and enter that into the box provided.
 All you need to do then is hit ‘Confirm’, and the rest will be sorted out for you.
 This is the stage at which most time is saved by PayForIt.

 If everything’s gone to plan, you should soon receive an SMS through to your phone asking to confirm you want to make the deposit.
-All you need to do here is check that the amount is correct and reply confirming everything is correct (the response to confirm varies from casino to casino).
+All you need to do here is check that the amount is correct and reply confirming everything is correct (the response to confirm varies from one casino PayForIt to another).

-By far and away the biggest reason most players who use PayForIt will cite for utilising the payment method is the fact that the only requirement is that you are in possession of a mobile phone with access to credit or a phone bill.
+By far and away the biggest reason most players who use PayForIt will cite for utilising the payment method is that it only requires a mobile phone with access to credit or a phone bill.
 If you think about everyone you know, how many people fit into the demographic of ‘people with phones’ – I’m guessing that’s somewhere near 100%.

-Tied very closely tied to the fact that you only need a phone to deposit is the fact that PayForIt offers unprecedented levels of safety, security and privacy when depositing, as it effectively ring fences your money, preventing unauthorised payments to be taken.
+Tied very closely to the fact that you only need a phone to deposit is safety, security and privacy of PayForIt and, consequently, PayForIt casinos.
+Websites that use PayForIt offer unprecedented levels of safety when depositing, as it effectively ring fences your money, preventing unauthorised payments to be taken.
 Because of the nature of the payments, it’s almost impossible to take money without your consent and even harder to glean useful information about you or your finances with the data it provides.

 While the majority of mobile casinos are reputable, and will go to great lengths to protect your data and payment info, you can never be too careful giving banking details out online.
 For all credit cards, debit cards and e-wallets have their own privacy and security features, each method is susceptible to abuse in the wrong hands.

 It’s not just about keeping sensitive information away from those with bad intent.
-PayForIt offers a bubble of anonymity: although you still need to sign up to a casino as you, the record of your deposits to a casino will simply come up on your phone bill the same as a phone call, so the payment is kept totally private to you!
+You'll find a bubble of anonymity at each PayForIt casino UK.
+That's because the record of your deposits to a casino will simply come up on your phone bill the same as a phone call, so the payment is kept totally private to you!
 Not even your bank will know a payment has been made.

-There’s some pretty strict limits on the amounts you can deposit using PayForIt, with most casinos only allowing you to deposit up to £10 in each transaction and up to £30 a day.
+There are some pretty strict limits on the amounts you can deposit at an online casino with PayForIt.
+Most casinos that accept PayForIt only allow deposits up to £10 in each transaction and up to £30 a day.
 This isn’t just the casinos being tight – this is a limit agreed and set by the networks which facilitate mobile payments.
 These limits are designed to protect you and your money.
 Aside from making sure no one can nick more than £30 from you in one day if your phone is stolen, PayForIt’s limits mean you can never accidentally deposit more than you intent.